Kang Tongbi: Early life

 In 1880, Kang was born in Southern China.
 Official documents in the US indicate that her birth was on February 5, 1888, using the Gregorian calendar.

 Kang's father was Kang Youwei.
-Kang's mother was Zhang Yunchu, first wife.
-Kang's family was relatively wealthy in traditional China.
-Kang's father kept several wives and concubines.
-She was Zhang Yunchu's second daughter.
+Kang was the second daughter of Zhang Yunchu, Kang Youwei's first wife.
+Kang's family was relatively wealthy in traditional China, and Kang's father kept several wives and concubines.

-Kang Tongbi's father, along with his disciple Liang Qichao, was one of the major intellectual figures behind the launching of China's political reform by the Guangxu Emperor in 1898, but political infighting at the Qing court caused the reform movement to be summarily aborted within 103 days of its start, and a death warrant to be issued against Kang Youwei.
+Kang Youwei, along with his disciple Liang Qichao, was one of the major intellectual figures behind the launching of China's political reform by the Guangxu Emperor in 1898, but political infighting at the Qing court caused the reform movement to be summarily aborted within 103 days of its start and a death warrant to be issued against Kang Youwei.
 He hastily left the country with his family and would spend the next 14 years travelling the world.
-As a result, much of Kang's youth was spent abroad.
+As a result, much of Kang Tongbi's youth was spent abroad.

 Kang's father was a noted calligrapher who taught her traditional Chinese painting and calligraphy.
-A few of Tongbi's own paintings survive.
+A few of Kang Tongbi's own paintings survive.

 In 1903, Kang lived in Japan.
 In August 1903, Kang lived in the United States.

 Kang graduated from Hartford Public High School, the second oldest public secondary school in the United States.

 Education

-Kang attended Radcliffe College and then Trinity College in Connecticut, United States.
+Kang attended Radcliffe College in Cambridge, Massachusetts and then Trinity College in Hartford, Connecticut.
 In 1907, Kang became the first Asian student to be enrolled at Barnard College.
-In 1909, Kang earned an associate degree in Journalism from Barnard College in Manhattan, New York City, New York.
+In 1909, Kang earned an associate degree in Journalism from Barnard College in Manhattan.

 Activities in China

 Little information is available in English on Kang's life after she left Barnard College, but it is known that after the fall of the Qing dynasty in 1911, she returned to China, where she continued to agitate for feminist causes.
 She was deeply involved in the women's movement in Shanghai, advocating women's rights through meetings and speeches.

 Kang was an editor and major contributor to Nüxuebao (Women's Education), one of the first women's journals in China.
 After the journal folded, Kang continued to crusade for women's rights.
 Like her father, she took a stand against the practice of foot-binding, establishing and co-leading a Tianzuhui (Natural Feet Society) with other Chinese feminists that served as a base of operations for their activities.
 She was part of the effort to organize the various Shanghai women's groups into a united Shanghai Women's Association, which petitioned the Nationalist government in Nanjing for a new constitution under the slogan, “Down with the warlords and up with equality between men and women”.
 Kang Tongbi is also remembered for her biography of Kang Youwei, published in 1958.